Jimmytse69/COMP2113-Project/README.md

 #      When user press '2', the game status will be printed out (Level of difficulty, score, and additional power user gained)
 #
 # (05) Program codes in multiple files
+#      besides the main.cpp for geting usage input (e.g. wasd for direction / '1' for pause game in every 0.1 sec interval)
+#      most of other function/code segment may put in other .cpp/.h and using Makefile to compile it
+#      these function maybe the algorithms to control the ghost's movement (to chase player), the save function, generation of random event